-How do I transfer files to and from Box on Quest?
+How do I transfer files to and from OneDrive/Sharepoint on Quest?

-The best way to transfer data between Quest storage and OneDrive would be to connect to Quest with the FastX client and start a Gnome desktop session or a Gnome terminal session.
-Then launch a terminal (or in the terminal that is already launched, if you pick a Gnome terminal session) and type
+An option for transferring Quest storage and OneDrive would be to connect to Quest with the FastX client and start a Gnome desktop session or a Gnome terminal session.
+Then launch a terminal (or use the terminal that is already launched, if you pick a Gnome terminal session) and type

 firefoxto launch the firefox browser.
 In that browser you can log into OneDrive and transfer files.